 }

-will be considered malformed.
+blob will be considered malformed.
 Clients MAY process the other

-s in the file as if the blob with that sequence were not present.
+blobs in the file as if the blob with that sequence were not present.

-is not present in a blobs-v2
+If the manifest is not present in a blobs-v2 array entry, then the

-will be used when checking the signature.
+top-level manifest will be used when checking the signature.
 This allows

-a publisher to keep any old, blob
+a publisher to keep any old, blobs and their signatures if they ever need

 to update their manifest.
 Most publishers will only need to use this field

 very rarely.
-(Currently, if the VL processing sees a stale
+(Currently, if the VL processing sees a stale manifest, where

 the public key hasn't been completely revoked, it will be used without a